What’s Next?

 By invitation / registration only

-The first global event associated with PAFI, programmed alongside The Art of Citymaking Festival.
+The first global PAFI Dialogue, programmed alongside The Art of Citymaking Festival.

 The Singapore River at golden hour — bumboats moored along the quay with the Fullerton and shophouses beyond